Apipie/apipie-rails/README.rst

   Pass a proc in order to authenticate user.
 Pass nil for no authentication (by default).

-is_authorized
+authorize
   Pass a proc in order to authorize controllers and methods.
-Don't set to use the default authorize all.
 The Proc is evaluated in the controller context.

 show_all_examples
   Set this to true to set show_in_doc=1 in all recorded examples